mmillican/unidirectory-demo/README.md

 ## Hosting

-The API is has a `serverless.template` to be deployed to AWS Lambda and API Gateway.
+The API is is designed to be deployed to AWS Lambda and API Gateway.
+There is a `serverless.template` file to configure this.

 The front-end was tested to work while hosted in an S3 bucket set up for "static site hosting".